 In addition to the academic requirements, BACB requires a 1,500-hour supervised work experience; this work experience must occur in a behavior analytic environment under the supervision of a Board Certified Behavior Analyst.
-The supervised work is intended to provide students or graduates with experience utilizing the knowledge and skills gained during and concurrent with coursework.
-The supervised work is conducted under the direct supervision of a BCBA and may or may not involve direct supervision by University faculty.
-The supervised work experience is arranged by the student independent of the University or educational psychology program, by the student and may occur concurrent with or upon completion of the coursework.
+The supervised work is intended to provide experience utilizing the knowledge and skills gained during and concurrent with coursework.
+The supervised work is conducted under the direct supervision of a BCBA.
+The supervised work experience is arranged by the student independent of the University or educational psychology program, and may occur concurrent with or upon completion of the coursework.

 Consistent with BACB Guidelines for Responsible Conduct For Behavior Analysts (August 2010), graduates of the program are encouraged to maintain a rigorous course of professional development throughout their careers and are bound to limit their practice to competencies and populations in which they are trained.

 Graduates who are interested in further development in behavior analysis or as an educational or school psychology practitioner are encouraged to pursue doctoral training.
-Doctoral training typically prepares practitioners in advanced skills practice (e.g., neuro-psychological assessment, behavioral assessment, counseling, applied behavior analysis, applied research, supervision) with specific populations (e.g., emotional disability, developmental disabilities, autism, learning disability).
+Doctoral training typically prepares practitioners in advanced skills practice (e.g., assessment, counseling, consultation, research, supervision) with specific populations (e.g., autism, developmental disabilities, emotional disorders, learning disabilities).

 Program Requirements (36 credits)